-The results after 8 weeks, for those taking the raspberry ketone blend compared with the placebo were as follows:
+The weight loss results after 8 weeks, for those taking the raspberry ketone blend compared with the placebo were as follows:

 Not an overly impressive result in the placebo group given that they were following a low-calorie diet and exercising for 8 weeks!
 This may explain why so many in the placebo group gave up.

 Those taking the raspberry ketone supplement also recorded a statistically significant increase in relative energy levels over those taking placebo (+29.3% versus +5/1%) and a significant decrease in cravings for fatty foods (-13.9% versus -0.9%).
 There were no significant differences in cravings for sweet, fast food fats, carbohydrates or healthy foods between those taking raspberry ketone or placebo.

-The researchers concluded that the raspberry ketone blend was a safe and effective adjunct to an eight-week diet and exercise weight loss program, which improved changes in body composition, waist and hip girth.
+The researchers concluded that the raspberry ketone blend was a safe and effective addition to an eight-week diet and exercise weight loss program, and improved body composition, waist and hip girth.

-All volunteers in the above study underwent blood tests before and after the study and there were no changes in blood chemistry.
+All volunteers in the raspberry ketone study underwent blood tests before and after and there were no changes in blood chemistry.
 No adverse events were recorded.

-Raspberry ketones remain available on the internet because there are no serious safety concerns at the typical doses used of 100mg to 1,400mg per day.
+Raspberry ketone supplements remain available on the internet because there are no serious safety concerns at the typical doses used of 100mg to 1,400mg per day.

-Some researchers urge caution as the upper safe level at which toxic effects might occur (above 280mg per kilogram body weight per day) requires further study.
+Some researchers urge caution with raspberry ketone as the upper safe level at which toxic effects might occur (above 280mg per kilogram body weight per day) requires further study.

 Raspberry ketone supplements

-We still don’t know how effective raspberry ketones are on their own rather than in a blend of other natural weight loss boosting ingredients.
+We still don’t know how effective raspberry ketone is on its own rather than in a blend of other natural weight loss boosting ingredients.
 If you decide to take a raspberry ketone supplement, it is important to also follow a weight loss diet and to exercise to help boost fat loss and preserve lean muscle.
 For most people, following a low glycemic diet is most effective.

 Always follow the dose instructions on the label, as different products contain different concentrations of raspberry ketones and other weight-loss promoting ingredients.